shermp/NickelClock/README.md

 - `Icon`
 - `Both`

+The battery icon is not compatible with dark mode, the icon is not inverted.

-If both the clock and the battery level are set to the same position, the setting `WidgetOrder` in `[General]` determines their display order.
-The allowed values are:
+Setting both clock and battery level to the same placement and position is not supported, and the result will be neither showing.
-- `ClockFirst`
-- `BatteryFirst`

 No other customisation is available at this time.